CSCI-442-Mines/f20-project-5-starter/README.rst

 the system.

-This project must be implemented in C++, and it must execute correctly on the computers in the Isengard lab.
+This project must be implemented in C++, and it must execute correctly on Isengard.

 .. _sec:deliverables:

-1. Deliverables
+Deliverable
 ============

 We will continue to use GitHub for managing the submissions, and a link to the starter code will be provided on Canvas.

-Final Deliverable: Due 23:59 Dec 14, 2020
+Single Deliverable: Due 23:59 Dec 14, 2020
 ----------------------------------------

 -  All unit tests in the starter code pass when running ``make test``.